hyperledger/aries-acapy-tools/README.md

 Before starting the migration process, make sure to stop any agents or applications that are currently using the wallet to avoid database access conflicts.

 ### 1. Backup your current wallet:
 It is important to create a backup of your current wallet before starting the migration process, in case anything goes wrong.
 If using sqlite, copy the indy wallet from `/home/<user>/.indy_client/wallet/<wallet name>` to a temporary location you can run the migration script from.
-After running migration script you will be coping the resulting db into Askar location.
+After running migration script you will be copying the resulting db into Askar location.
 Migrating a postgresql data base will not require any file relocation.
 Both sqlite and postgresql migration will require updating ACA-Py startup config, which this guide will explain.

 ### 2. Prepare configuration: